 If the power goes off (either as an isolated event or as part of another emergency), it may quickly return.
-In the event of extended power loss to a facility, these precautionary measures should be taken to keep the facilities safe:
+In the event of extended power loss to a facility, these precautionary measures should be taken to keep the community and facilities safe:

-- Unnecessary electrical equipment and appliances should be turned off.
-Power restoration could result in a surge causing damage to electronics and affecting sensitive equipment. - If the facility is located in an environment with freezing temperatures: - Turn off and drain the following the fire sprinkler system, standpipes, potable water lines, and toilets in the event of a long term power loss. - Equipment that contains fluids that could freeze without heat should be moved to heated areas or drained of liquids.
+- Teachers and staff will open window blinds to let in natural lighting - Backup lighting may be utilized in spaces without natural lighting such a restrooms - Any activities in spaces without adequate lighting will be postponed - If power loss hampers safe food service or the ability to maintain adequate building temperature, the Principal, in consultation with Operations and Regional Leadership, may initiate an early dismissal - Unnecessary electrical equipment and appliances should be turned off.
+Power restoration could result in a surge causing damage to electronics and affecting sensitive equipment. - If the facility is located in an environment with freezing temperatures: - Turn off and drain the following: the fire sprinkler system, standpipes, potable water lines, and toilets in the event of a long term power loss. - Equipment that contains fluids that could freeze without heat should be moved to heated areas or drained of liquids.